 When can you appeal?

-Before you appeal, you must have already challenged the local authority (council) that issued the Penalty Charge Notice (PCN) for either a parking offence or the Charge Notice (CN) for a bus lane offence.
-You may also appeal to the First-tier Tribunal if the council removed your vehicle.
+Before you appeal, you must have already challenged the Penalty Charge Notice (PCN) for either a parking or low emission zone offence or the Charge Notice (CN) for a bus lane offence with the local authority (council) that issued it.

 The First-tier Tribunal’s Rules of procedure can be found here: